Abrahamvdl/murmur/CONTRIBUTING.md

-# Contributing to Whisper Voice Input
+# Contributing to Murmur

-Thank you for your interest in contributing to Whisper Voice Input!
+Thank you for your interest in contributing to Murmur!
 This document provides guidelines and information for contributors.

 ---